| Our poor feet. They take the shock that is produced with every

 If you do not see the semicircle under your arch,

 you are likely an over pronator and in need of custom orthotics.
+As always it is best to have a qualified healthcare

 provider examine your feet to determine your need for orthotics.
+What if I over supinate?
+Because you are the minority (only 5% of the population

 over supinates), not as much attention has been given to the